SirLynix/obs-kinect/README.md

 Developer note: a way to fix that warning would be to load kinect runtime dynamically in obs-kinect backends, instead of linking them (this is already done with KinectBackgroundRemoval dll, so heh, why not)

-## Does it works on Linux/macOS?
+## Does it work on Linux/macOS?

 Not yet, I still have to try to use libfreenect(2) for that.
 Unfortunately since some of the features this plugin provides (like body indexing and dedicated background removal) are based on Windows Kinect SDK features, theses will probably never be available to other systems.

+## Does it work with Streamlabs OBS?

+Unfortunately as far as I know Streamlabs OBS doesn't support thirdparty plugins, so nope.

 ## Does this plugin works for the Kinect v1 (Xbox 360 version)?

 Yes!
-0.3 added the support for it!
+I added support for the Kinect v1 in 0.3!

 ## Does this plugin supports Azure Kinect (v3)